Skip to main content

 }

-See backend SDKs to compare.
+See backend SDKs to compare this approach to in-memory rule evaluation.

 Client Side Reliability

-The default timeout is 10 sec, but you can set this in client initialization.
+The default timeout is 10 seconds, but you can set this in client initialization.